Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 I wanted to reach out and give you a heads up that I’ve been loving the [your service medium] coming out of [Company Name] these past few months.
 I can appreciate great [your service medium] when I see it 🙂

-Just shared your recent [post, project, design, rebranding work, app, etc] about [xyz] with my audience on Twitter and I also mentioned the platform as a great resource in one of my recent blog posts [link].
+Just shared your recent [post, project, design, rebranding work, app, etc] about [xyz] with my audience on Twitter and I also mentioned the platform as a great resource in one of my recent blog posts [link] and in my highly trafficked blogging courses.

 The other reason I’m reaching out is because a large part of my business is working with brands like [reference any relevant past clients or even full-time gigs] and others to help scale [your core service offering].